albar965/littlenavmap-manual/src/en/WEBSERVER.rst

 ~~~~~~~~

 This chapter describes the legacy web interface of *Little Navmap*.
-The new interface is mostly self explaning and allows to zoom using the mouse wheel.
+The new interface is mostly self explaining and allows to zoom using the mouse wheel.

 .. note::